occivink/mpv-scripts/README.md

 These scripts are completely independent.
 Some of them work together nicely (e.g. `crop.lua` and `encode.lua`) but that's it.
 Just copy whichever scripts you're interested in to your `scripts/` directory (see [here](https://mpv.io/manual/master/#lua-scripting) for installation instructions).

+See [this video](https://vimeo.com/222879214) for a quick overview of what some of these scripts do.

 ## Bindings

 None of these scripts come with default bindings.
 Instead, you're encouraged to set your own in `input.conf`.
 See below for my own bindings as a sample.